verana-labs/verifiable-trust-vpr-spec/spec.md

 ApplicantBrowser --> ValidatorVS: I want to proceed with validation.id=...
-ValidatorVS --> ValidatorVS: load validation with id=...\nand verify the associated validation.perm is referring to me ApplicantBrowser <-- ValidatorVS: request proof of control\nof validation.applicant account (blind sign) ApplicantBrowser --> ValidatorVS: send blind sign proof of account ApplicantBrowser <-- ValidatorVS: proof accepted, you are the controller\nof validation entry, I trust you.
+ValidatorVS --> ValidatorVS: load validation with id=...\nand verify the associated validation.perm is referring to me ApplicantBrowser <-- ValidatorVS: request proof of control\nof validation.applicant account (blind sign) ApplicantBrowser --> ValidatorVS: send blind sign proof of operator account ApplicantBrowser <-- ValidatorVS: proof accepted, you are the operator\nof validation entry, I trust you.
 ApplicantBrowser <-- ValidatorVS: which DID do you want to register as an issuer?
 ApplicantBrowser --> ValidatorVS: send DID
 ValidatorVS --> ValidatorVS: resolve DID and get pub keys